nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 ### Can I Disable Email Notifications when Restoring Large Volumes of Content?

-The architecture of the Cold Storage addon relies on the standard Nuxeo Platform principles, which makes the Cold Storage service customizable using code.
-It is possible to disable email notifications when content is retrieved or to apply a different behavior by overriding the [Cold Storage service](https://github.com/nuxeo/nuxeo-coldstorage/blob/lts-2021/nuxeo-coldstorage/src/main/java/org/nuxeo/coldstorage/service/ColdStorageServiceImpl.java).
+The architecture of the Nuxeo Cold Storage addon relies on the standard Nuxeo Platform principles, which makes the cold storage service customizable using code.
+It is possible to disable email notifications when content is retrieved or to apply a different behavior by overriding the [cold storage service](https://github.com/nuxeo/nuxeo-coldstorage/blob/lts-2021/nuxeo-coldstorage/src/main/java/org/nuxeo/coldstorage/service/ColdStorageServiceImpl.java).

 {{#> callout type='tip'}}
 If you are not familiar with Nuxeo services yet, see [how to create a service]({{page page='how-to-create-a-service'}}) documentation and the [getting started with Nuxeo development](https://university.hyland.com/learning-paths/l4182) learning path on Hyland University.